 So our best holiday travel advice …

-If you can avoid Christmas holiday travel, then make sure you do.
+If you can avoid traveling right before the holiday, then make sure you do.
 It’s the busiest, most expensive time to jump on a plane.
 Airports are horrendously busy, there’s likely to be more congestion, less turn-around time for planes and less slack for the airline staff.

 Delays and cancelled flights are almost inevitable, so there’s all this extra stress for the ground crew and airlines, but it’s compounded by the people in the airport.
-Many of the people who are flying for the Thanksgiving holiday or the Christmas/New Year holiday are not experienced in airport etiquette and security rules or, perhaps worse, are travelling in large family groups … And groups always move slower than individuals.
+Many of the people who are flying for the Thanksgiving holiday or the Christmas/New Year holiday are not as experienced in airport etiquette and security rules.

 If you have to fly at Thanksgiving, book now